 How your support can make a difference

+By joining our family of DVSF supporters, you can help make it possible for us to continue to offer this life-changing opportunity to veterans.
 By supporting the Disabled Veterans’ Scholarships Fund you can give the gift of education to someone that has given so much to their country.
 Please make your gift today and to provide a disabled veteran with the opportunity to start the next chapter of their life.
-Click here for further details and to apply.

 The Disabled Veterans' Scholarships Fund is kindly supported by: